fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 The function should parse each field and make sure that the return value is exactly of type *NewDiaryEntry*.
 This means we should check each field separately.

 Once again, we have a type issue: what is the type of the parameter *object*?
-Since the *object* **is** the body of a request, Express has typed it as *any*.
-Since the idea of this function is to map fields of unknown type to fields of the correct type and check whether they are defined as expected, this might be the rare case in which we *want to allow the **any** type*.
+Since the *object* is the body of a request, Express has typed it as *any*.
+Since the idea of this function is to map fields of unknown type to fields of the correct type and check whether they are defined as expected, this might be the rare case in which we <i>want to allow the **any** type</i>.

 However, if we type the object as *any*, ESlint complains about that: